This post was most recently updated on January 6th, 2022.

 Most dogs engage in some kind of self-cleaning routine at some point during the day, usually when they are laying down.
 You might notice that they happen to lick their paws—a lot.
 They might even combine this with light chewing of their paws, too.

-From environmental allergies to dry skin, there are many reasons why your pup may be licking and chewing at their paws.
+From environmental allergies in dogs, to dry skin, there are many reasons why your pup may be licking their paws all the time.
 Keep reading to find out why your dog may frequently lick their paws.

 A dog constantly licking their paws doesn't necessarily mean there is something larger at play.
-They may simply be cleaning their fur and paw pads if they played in something fun (and probably dirty) outside!
+One reason for excessive paw licking with dogs is They may simply be cleaning their fur and paw pads if they played in something fun (and probably dirty) outside!

-In most cases, paw licking is harmless unless you see signs or symptoms of something physically wrong on your pup.
+In most cases, paw licking with dogs is harmless unless you see signs or symptoms of something physically wrong.
 For example, if they interrupt their normal cleaning routine and are focused on licking and cleaning the same spot over and over again.

 If this is happening, you may want to check the dog yourself or plan a visit to the vet for a skin irritation.